Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Existing Research

-\paragraph{\textbf{LLMs as agents of persuasion}} There is also an extensive literature on LLMs as persuaders, predominantly focussed on the effectiveness of LLMs in persuading human counterparties on a range of factual, moral and political issues~\cite{Durmus2024,Carrasco-Farre2024,Breum2024,OpenAI2024,Rogiers2024,Schoenegger2025}.
-Much of this has focussed on informal settings and on questions of politics and public policy (e.g. public health), where persuasion may be most salient, and factual questions, in order to model misinformation.
-Other work explores the capacity and willingness of LLMs to adopt various (including unethical) persuasion strategies or goals, and to exploit addressee characteristics~\cite{Hackenburg2024,Ju2025}.
-Others have examined how knowledge that an argument was AI generated affected its persuasiveness~\cite{Teigen2024}.
-These studies have identified model size as an important predictor of effective persuasion~\cite{Durmus2024,Idziejczak2025}, although this may be subject to a ceiling effect~\cite{Hackenburg2024}.
-Model architecture, specifically reasoning architecture, is also identified as predicting persuasion effectiveness~\cite{Zhao2025}.
+There is now an extensive literature on LLMs as persuaders, predominantly focussed on the effectiveness of LLMs in persuading human counterparties on a range of factual, moral and political issues~\citep{Durmus2024,Carrasco-Farre2024,Breum2024,OpenAI2024,Rogiers2024,Jones2024,Schoenegger2025}.
+Much of this literature has been motivated by concerns about the use of LLMs for misinformation and has in consequence focussed on persuasion in informal settings and on questions of politics and public policy (e.g. public health), where persuasion may be most salient, and factual questions, in order to model misinformation~\citep{Bozdag2025}.
+Other work explores the capacity and willingness of LLMs to adopt various (including unethical) persuasion strategies or goals, and to exploit addressee characteristics~\citep{Liu2025,Hackenburg2024,Ju2025}.
+Others have examined how knowledge that an argument was AI generated affected its persuasiveness~\citep{Teigen2024}.
+These studies have identified model size as an important predictor of effective persuasion~\citep{Durmus2024,Idziejczak2025}, although this may be subject to a ceiling effect~\citep{Hackenburg2024}.
+Model architecture, specifically reasoning architecture, is also identified as predicting persuasion effectiveness~\citep{Zhao2025}.